Living in Beaconsfield

 Is Beaconsfield a good place to live?

-What schools are in Beaconsfield?
+What are the schools in Beaconsfield like?

-What is the transport like in Beaconsfield?
+What is the average house price in Beaconsfield?

 Where does this data come from?